Captain William Austin, 9th Battalion Worcestershire Regiment; Duke of Cornwall’s Light Infantry attached Army Service Corps

 From 7th March 1902 to 1st June 1908, Colour Sergeant William Austin served at home.
 From his daughters’ Baptism records, it seems that this included time at Chatham, York and Ripon.
 On 1st June 1908, William was discharged from 5th Battalion, West Yorkshire Regiment on completion of 21 years of service with the Colours.

-In the 1911 Census, William, Ann and their three daughters aged 9, 7 and 5 were living at 34 Garfield Road, Watford.
+In the 1911 Census, William, Emma and their three daughters aged 9, 7 and 5 were living at 34 Garfield Road, Watford.
 William was a 42 year old Army Pensioner.
 His parents Tom and Mary, his brother George and sister Margaret were still at 32 Ringshall, where his mother died in 1915 and his father remained until 1919.

 The Death of his Wife Emma 7